AST-TheCoder/T20/README.md

 Zhagparov, 2021.
 Building a system for predicting the yield of grain crops based on machine learning using the xgbregressor algorithm, in: 2021

 IEEEInternationalConferenceonSmartInformationSystemsandTechnologies(SIST).
 [Preprint].Availableat:[https://doi.org/10.1109/ sist50301.2021.9465938.](https://doi.org/10.1109/sist50301.2021.9465938)![](img/Aspose.Words.f101f4a1-b5c6-42e7-bee7-e07d091dec84.006.png)
-S. Tonmoy: *Preprint submitted to Elsevier* Page 4 of 4